As soon as reviewers begin submitting reviews, admins can start to analyze review data within the Results tab of the review.

-- User attributes in review results are frozen at the time a review cycle was launched.
+- Fields in review results are frozen at the time a review cycle was launched.
 For example, an employee who was moved to a different department during the review cycle will appear under their original department.

 This article contains the following topics: